Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- BA in Business Administration XYZ University, Graduated May 2021.
+- Master of Science degree in marketing, XYZ University, Graduated May 2021

-- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Assisted with market research and data analysis for various clients
+- Assisted with market research and data analysis for clients of various kinds

 - Volunteer, DEF Nonprofit, 2018-2020